 The Little White Bus: The Richmondshire Rover Tuesday service to Teesside Park is withdrawn.

 Middlesbrough Bus Station opening hours extended until 2200 each day from Tuesday 1 September 2020.
 Both the Newport Road and Captain Cook Square pedestrian entrances to the Bus Station continue to be in use with a two-way route in place and the toilets remain available, although with hourly closures for cleaning.
 From 2201 onwards, buses depart from Stand Z outside BBC Tees in Newport Road (buses towards Stockton) or temporary bus stops in Brentnall Street outside Brentnall Business Units (all other services).
 Coaches depart from Stand Z outside BBC Tees in Newport Road at all times.
 In Middlesbrough town centre, the Cleveland Centre Stands O-S in Grange Road remain closed until further notice.

 Any valid bus ticket can be used on any bus operator from Monday 30 March 2020, to minimise inconvenience whilst services are reduced in frequency.

 Please click on the Train Operating Company links below for full service details and timetables:

 CrossCountry: Reduced network and timetables with some further services added from Sunday 13 December 2020.
 Seat reservations, which can be made up to 10 minutes before travel, are compulsory.

 Grand Central: All services are suspended from Saturday 9 January until Friday 26 March 2021 inclusive.
-A reduced service will resume from Saturday 27 March with off-peak fares will continue to be available on all trains on Fridays and seat reservations will remain compulsory for all journeys.
+A reduced service will resume from Saturday 27 March with off-peak fares again available on all trains on Fridays and seat reservations compulsory for all journeys.